Vishnuprasad8861/Medical-Insurance-Cost/README.md

 Descriptive Statistics: Understanding the basic statistics of the dataset.
 Exploratory Data Analysis (EDA): Exploring the relationships between different attributes and medical expenses.
 Predictive Modeling: Building predictive models to estimate medical expenses based on patient attributes.

+├── data
+│   ├── raw_data.csv          # Raw dataset as collected from the hospital
+│   ├── processed_data.csv    # Processed dataset for analysis
+├── notebooks
+│   ├── data_preprocessing.ipynb  # Jupyter notebook for data cleaning and preprocessing
+│   ├── exploratory_analysis.ipynb # Jupyter notebook for exploratory data analysis
+│   ├── model_building.ipynb      # Jupyter notebook for model building and evaluation
+├── src
+│   ├── preprocess.py          # Script for data preprocessing
+│   ├── analysis.py            # Script for data analysis functions
+│   ├── model.py               # Script for model building and evaluation
+├── README.md                  # Project overview and instructions
+├── requirements.txt           # List of dependencies
+└── LICENSE                    # License for the project

+## Summary of Results
+RandomForestRegressor outperformed other models with the lowest MSE (3.3230) and MAE (1.1732), and the highest R² (0.9897).
+This indicates that the RandomForestRegressor has the highest predictive accuracy and reliability among the evaluated models.
+Support Vector Regressor showed the highest MSE (8.8477) and the highest MAE (1.6147), indicating it had the least accuracy in this specific regression task.
+Decision Tree Regression and MLP Regressor provided a balance between performance and computational efficiency, with Decision Tree Regression having a relatively low MSE (5.5828) and a strong R² (0.9827).
+Linear Regression performed well with an R² of 0.9771, which suggests it explained a large portion of the variance in the data despite having higher MSE and MAE compared to some other models.
+## Conclusion
+The RandomForestRegressor emerged as the best-performing model based on the evaluated metrics, making it a suitable choice for this regression task.
+Future work could include hyperparameter tuning, cross-validation, and testing on different datasets to further validate these findings.